StephenNneji/RAT-Docs/source/tutorial/customModels.rst

 it builds a continuous SLD profile, which is then automatically microsliced by RAT to calculate the reflectivity.
 This gives a high degree of flexibility for the type of model that can be generated.

-As before, the custom model can be defined in MATLAB, Python, or C++; for the purpose of this tutorial we will just use MATLAB.
+As before, the custom model can be defined in MATLAB, Python, or C++; for the purpose of this tutorial we will just use MATLAB and Python.

 The inputs into custom XY are the same as for Custom Layers, but the output is now always an [n x 2] array defining a continuous SLD: